SkylineCommunications/Low-Code-App-Editor/Catalog/README.md

 #### Step 2: Launch the script

-1. Open DataMiner Cube and navigate to the Automation Module.
+1. Open DataMiner Cube and navigate to the Automation module.
-1. Search for the **Low Code App Editor** automation script
+1. Search for the **Low Code App Editor** script.
-1. Press the execute button
+1. Click the *Execute* button.

 ## Use Cases